 We are a Royal College of Veterinary Surgeons (RCVS) approved equine hospital.

-At Bell Equine we strongly recommend some form of insurance, by taking out an equine insurance policy to protect you against unforeseen vets fees.
+At Bell Equine we strongly recommend some form of insurance for your horse, by taking out an equine insurance policy to help protect you against unforeseen veterinary fees.

 ▪ VET fees - This covers you for non-routine treatment of your horse or pony following accident or illness.
 Many problems, such as colic surgery, can become expensive as they often require intensive care and medications post operatively in addition to the surgery and initial emergency consultation.
 It is advisable to have at least £5,000 cover per incident, but check your policy as some people are caught out with lower vet fee cover.
 There are other policies that will offer greater cover for a higher premium.